One of the most dangerous volcanoes in Alaska

 Redoubt volcano is one of the most dangerous volcanoes in Alaska.
 The 9000 foot stratovolcano has erupted five times since 1900.
 The volcano poses a dangerous threat to a nearby oil storage facility.
 Pyroclastic flows could also travel across the Cook Inlet to nearby towns on the Kenai Peninsula.

-Ash and steam eruption on Mt.
-Redoubt, AVO-USGS
+Ash and steam eruption on Redoubt volcano, Heather Bleick AVO-USGS

 Air traffic is especially vulnerable to ash clouds because many of the international flights traveling near the volcano.
 Drifting ash can still pose a danger to airlines hundreds of miles away from a volcanic eruption.

 The 1989 eruption of Mount Redoubt sent an ash cloud 45,000 feet into the air.
 A KLM airliner had all four engines fail as it flew through the ash cloud.
 The airplane was within a few thousand feet of the ground when pilots were able to restart the engines and avert a crash.

 The aircraft needed one million dollars in repairs before it could safely fly again.
 Meanwhile pyroclastic flows and lahars, volcanic mudflows, poured down the mountain into the Cook Inlet 22 miles away.
 No one was hurt during the eruption.

 Another eruption sent an ash cloud into the air 65,000 feet on the morning of March 15, 2009.
 A series of ash eruptions continued into the afternoon.
 Airlines were forced to cancel their flights out of Anchorage because of the danger from the drifting ash.